AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

 Feb 29:
 - Revised Section 4.1 to provide clearer rationale for separating the main components and updated each interface to align with the latest implementation details.
 - Revised Section 4.5 to capture the updated interactions between components.
+- Revised Section 4.6 to more clearly illustrate the flow of each use case.

 ## 2. Project Description
 Our app “IntelliDish - AI Powered Recipe Recommendations Taylored for your Stomach and Fridge” aims to solve challenges faced by people with busy schedules and limited access to diverse cooking ingredients.